ColoradoChristianUniversity/CIS-230-SP24/Week 1 Ethics, Micah Bissell/Week05.md

 ### <b>Response 2: Reject the Code but Offer Second Chance</b>

 #### Pros-
+Gives the student the chance to earn the points fairly, doesn't accept plagiarized work, disincentivizes plagiarizing

 #### Cons-
+Doesn't necessarily follow policy guidelines fully, could be seen as unfair by other students who didn't plagiarize

 #### Dialog-
+You: "Hey [Student], I noticed while grading your assignment this weekend that it was copied from an online tutorial."

+Student: "Yes it was, I'm sorry for doing that.
+What happens now?"

+You: "I can't accept this code as per the syllabus, but I am willing to offer you the chance to do it again in your own work and show me as you go if you want to earn those points back."

+Student: "I'd be glad to try that, thanks for understanding."

 #### Biblical Reference-
+"Anyone who has been stealing must steal no longer, but must work, doing something useful with their own hands, that they may have something to share with those in need." -Ephesians 4:28 (NIV)

 #### First Principle-
+This option presents a good blend of firmness and forgiveness.
+It might technically not go by the exact letter of the plagiarism policy, but it demonstrates that you value the student as a person and understand that people make mistakes.
+This option opens the door for further instruction and guidance for the student without giving the student credit for work he/she did not do.

 ### <b>Response 3: Reject the Code Entirely, Give Zero Credit</b>